-After a space merchant vessel perceives an unknown transmission as distress call, their landing on the source planet finds one of the crew attacked by a mysterious lifeform.
-Continuing their journey back to Earth with the attacked crew having recovered and the critter deceased, they soon realize that its life cycle has merely begun.
+After a space merchant vessel perceives an unknown transmission as a distress call, its landing on the source moon finds one of the crew attacked by a mysterious lifeform, and they soon realize that its life cycle has merely begun.

-A family heads to an isolated hotel for the winter where an evil and spiritual presence influences the father into violence, while his psychic son sees horrific forebodings from the past and of the future.
+A family heads to an isolated hotel for the winter where an evil spiritual presence influences the father into violence, while his psychic son sees horrific forebodings from the past and of the future.

 A former assassin known as The Bride wakens from a four-year coma.
 The child she carried in her womb is gone.
 Now she must wreak vengeance on the team of assassins who betrayed her - a team she was once part of.

 In the 21st century, a corporation develops human clones to be used as slaves in colonies outside the Earth, identified as replicants.
 In 2019, a former police officer is hired to hunt down a fugitive group of clones living undercover in Los Angeles.Written by

 A Milestone Of Science Fiction And A Cyberpunk Masterpiece

 A feast for the eyes.
 Dark and uncompromising.
 With a haunting musical score by Vangelis that adds a hypnotic quality to those breathtaking megacity landscapes of future Los Angeles.
 Ridley Scott's adaptation of Philip K. Dick's post-apocalyptic bounty hunter story 'Do Androids Dream Of Electric Sheep' is a visionary work of art; it's a dystopian masterpiece and I'd personally call it as much a milestone of science fiction as Kubrick's '2001' (and be advised to watch the version known as the "final cut" if you want to catch 'Blade Runner' as it was intended by its director).